FlexMeasures/flexmeasures/documentation/index.rst

 As possible users, we see energy service companies (ESCOs) who want to build real-time apps & services around energy flexibility for their customers, or medium/large industrials who are looking for support in their internal digital tooling.

 However, even small companies and hobby projects might find FlexMeasures useful!
+We are constantly improving the ease of use.

+FlexMeasures can be used as your EMS, but is also to integrate with existing systems as a smart backend or add-on to deal with energy flexibility specifically.

+You (the reader) might be a user connecting with a FlexMeasures server or working on hosting FlexMeasures.
+Maybe you are planning to develop a plugin or even core functionality.
+In :ref:`getting_started` we have some helpful tips how to dive in this documentation!

 The three ways in which FlexMeasures supports developers: